0xProject/0x-launch-kit-backend/README.md

 }
 ```

-Since no orders have been added to your relayer yet.
+Since no orders have been added to your relayer yet, the `records` array is empty.

 ## Commands

 Typescript project commands:

--   `yarn build:ts` - Builds the code
+-   `yarn build:ts` - Build the code
--   `yarn lint:ts` - Lints the code
+-   `yarn lint:ts` - Lint the code
 -   `yarn start:ts` - Starts the relayer
--   `yarn watch:ts` - Watches the code and rebuilds on change
+-   `yarn watch:ts` - Watch the source code and rebuild on change
--   `yarn prettier:ts` - Auto-formats the code
+-   `yarn prettier:ts` - Auto-format the code

 Javascript project commands:

--   `yarn start:js` - Starts the relayer
+-   `yarn start:js` - Start the relayer
--   `yarn prettier:js` - Auto-formats the code
+-   `yarn prettier:js` - Auto-format the code

 ## Database

 This project uses [TypeORM](https://github.com/typeorm/typeorm).
 It makes it easier for anyone to switch out the backing database used by this project.
 By default, this project uses an [SQLite](https://sqlite.org/docs.html) database.

-Because we want to support both Javascript and Typescript codebases, we don't use `TypeORM`'s [decorators](https://github.com/typeorm/typeorm/blob/master/docs/decorator-reference.md) (They don't transpile nicely into readable Javascript).
+Because we want to support both Javascript and Typescript codebases, we don't use `TypeORM`'s [decorators](https://github.com/typeorm/typeorm/blob/master/docs/decorator-reference.md) (since they don't transpile nicely into readable Javascript).
 TypeORM shines with decorators however, so you might want to use them if you're going to be working in Typescript.

 ## Deployment